cloudera/hue/README.md

     docker run -it -p 8888:8888 gethue/hue:latest

-Now Hue should be up and running on your default Docker IP on the port 8888 [http://localhost:8888](http://localhost:8888)!
+Now Hue should be up and running on your default Docker IP on [http://localhost:8888](http://localhost:8888)!

-Read more about [configurations](https://github.com/cloudera/hue/tree/master/tools/docker/hue#configuration) then.

 Kubernetes
 ----------